Maori wall art. Contemporary Maori art. Framed Maori fishhook carving. Te matau a Maui – the fishhook of Maui

 With his enchanted fish hook which he had fashioned from the jawbone of his great grandmother, with its paua (abalone) shell eyes to see in the depths of the sea and a tuft of dog hair to keep the hook warm in the freezing depths and to retain the scent of the bait (blood from his nose) Maui cast his fishing line.

 As soon as his hook descended to the ocean floor it was devoured by a giant fish.
 The ocean foamed and boiled as Maui struggled with all his strength to land the fish.
-Finally the fish yielded and floated to the surface.
+And finally the fish yielded and floated to the surface.

 Source: Mike Calton – Maori artist